-No. Description 1 Date & Time Set to display the date and time.
-2 Icons Set to display icons on the right in Shooting mode.
+No. Description 1 Right Icons Set to display icons on the right in Shooting mode.
+2 Left Icons Set to display icons on the left in Shooting mode.
+3 Date & Time Set to display the date and time.

 No. Description